 I always liked the joke “It’s on the internet, so it must be true!”
 Peterson learns that a court petition is not the time to try to take that whimsical expression seriously:

 What information do we have before us?
 Petersen is not a relative under section 1510, subdivision (a).
 Petersen has never met and never had any contact with Suleman, her children, or any member of her family.
-All of the information presented in the petition for appointment of a guardian has come from television or the Internet, always from the best options.
+All of the information presented in the petition for appointment of a guardian has come from television or the Internet.
 Petersen has provided no documentary evidence (much less admissible evidence) that raises a reasonable inference of wrongdoing.
 The information provided can be summed up as follows: Suleman and her children have appeared on television and the Internet, presumably in exchange for money.
 No evidence of financial mismanagement on the part of Suleman is offered.
-Petersen admits he does not know whether Suleman has taken the appropriate steps to ensure that 15 percent of each child‟s portion of any earnings has been placed into a [statutorily mandated] Coogan Trust Account.
+Petersen admits he does not know whether Suleman has taken the appropriate steps to ensure that 15 percent of each child?s portion of any earnings has been placed into a [statutorily mandated] Coogan Trust Account.

 (My emphasis, footnote omitted.)
 Not only does Suleman get the guardianship petition dismissed, she also succeeds in stopping an investigation ordered by the trial court into her family’s finances.